Preparing for Therapeutic Fasting: The Week Before Arrival

 The essentials

-• In the days before arrival, coffee, sugar, alcohol and nicotine taper down step by step.
-That eases the transition during the fasting week.
+- In the days before arrival, coffee, sugar, alcohol and nicotine taper down step by step; that eases the transition during the fasting week.

 Why preparation makes the difference

-The Guidelines on Fasting Therapy from the German Medical Society for Therapeutic Fasting and Nutrition (ÄGHE) describe the classical fasting week as an arc of one relief day, several fasting days and rebuilding days.
-So the preparation is not an extra — it is an established part of the method.
+Preparation is not a nice extra in professional terms either.
+The Guidelines on Fasting Therapy published by the German Medical Society for Therapeutic Fasting and Nutrition include the relief day as a fixed part of the classical fasting week, which is described as an arc of relief day, several fasting days and rebuilding days.

-• Fruit day: fresh fruit in several small portions, with water and herbal tea.
+| Fruit day | Fresh fruit across the day in several small portions, with water and herbal tea.
+Mild and refreshing, a gentle start. |

-• Potato day: steamed or boiled potatoes, lightly seasoned, with some steamed vegetables.
+| Potato day | Steamed or boiled potatoes, lightly seasoned, with some steamed vegetables.
+Filling and easy on the stomach. |

 Gently easing back on stimulants